Python-for-geo-people/Lesson-1-Course-Environment/intro-to-course-environment.md

 - You will **ALWAYS** save everything you have done (codes, figures, data, etc.) on your private GitHub account because they can't be saved permanently to the cloud computer

-- There is a fixed 'life-time' allocated (X hours) for each computer instance
+- There is a fixed 'life-time' allocated (6 hours) for each computer instance

   - After finishing the lecture or doing the exercises the course environment will be 'Destroyed'
   - After finishing your day, you should always 'Destroy' your course environment by yourself from the Pouta Blueprints Dashboard.